 Many employers or building managers may look to create designated lanes in corridors or thoroughfares to regulate traffic flows and help to maintain social distancing.
 Drawing or sticking lines on the floor is the easiest way to implement this, but these are not always noticed or followed.
 Physical barriers such as queue barrier belts or ropes can seem harsh and impersonal.
 Plant arrangements on the other hand, will help create clear traffic paths and enhance the overall space.
 You could use something elaborate like a hedge or planter box, or simply arrange several potted plants into rows to create lanes.

 Plants such as Devil’s Ivy which can survive in both low light and bright environments or the low maintenance Zamioculcas Zamiifolia, make excellent and easy-to-maintain choices to create ‘green lanes’.
-Make sure that you use sturdy plant pots to create defined, effective lanes that will look at home in any interior aesthetic.
+Ambius recommend that you use sturdy plant container pots to create defined, effective lanes that will look at home in any interior aesthetic.